kennywall/import-test/_posts/2011-01-25-proofing-print-documents-from-scribd.md

 	Pulling a PDF Using Scribd API and PHP
 	Proofing a Scribd PDF Using Mimeo Connect

-I want to help developers integrate Scribd document storage and Mimeo printing into their applications.You can see this in action on my working example, Pulling a PDF from Scribd and Proofing with Mimeo.I have also created a git and svn repository so you can check out these projects:
+I want to help developers integrate Scribd document storage and Mimeo printing into their applications.

+You can see this in action on my working example, Pulling a PDF from Scribd and Proofing with Mimeo.
+I have also created a git and svn repository so you can check out these projects:

 	git (github) repository
 	svn (google code) repository